s-earnest/s-earnest.github.io/_posts/2019-01-01-K-Means-Clustering.md

 ### Summary

-An algorithm that classifies a sample based on the categoriy of its K-nearest neighbors, where K is an integer.
+An algorithm that classifies a sample based on the category of its K-nearest neighbors, where K is an integer.

 It is the most intuitive and easy-to-implement machine learning algorithm out there.
-Despite its simplictiy, it could outperform other, more sophisticated methods.
+Despite its simplicty, it could outperform other, more sophisticated methods.
 It has been and still, the subject of research in terms of optimization and applications.

 ### Inputs